Naga-Manohar-Y/Classifying_Chessmen/README.md

 ### 3. **Exporting Notebook to Script**
 - To streamline deployment, the Jupyter Notebook was converted into a Python script.
 This ensures reproducibility and simplifies integration into the deployment pipeline.
 - `train.py` for training the model
-- `predict.py` for inference from web service
+- `predict.py` for local inference
-- `chessmen_predict.py` for inference from web service
+- `chessmen_predict.py` for inference from web service using Flask
 - Note: If you want try tensorflowlite model refer to `tflite_model.py`

 ### 4. **Model Deployment**